History of the Canadian Army: 1980s

 In 1987, the new Defence Minister, Perrin Beatty, brought in a white paper, Challenge and Commitment, proposing a major increase in the military budget with the Army to field three divisions, two for NATO in central Europe, and another for the defence of Canada.
 The white paper also promised to buy a dozen nuclear submarines for the defence of Arctic sovereignty, and this aspect of the white paper generated so much opposition, both at home and in the United States, that nothing came of it.
 The end of the Cold War in 1989–90 also marked the beginning of a new era of military cuts.
 In 1989, Beatty was replaced as defence minister with Saskatchewan politician Bill McKnight.

 At the very end of the Cold War and the years just after, the Canadian Land Forces began emphasizing a concept of the "Total Force" in which greater integration between Regular Force and Reserve Force components was to be achieved, starting in 1987.
 Unsuccessful experiments during this period included "10/90 battalions" which were intended to be ten percent Regular Force and ninety percent reserve force.
 After a few years, these organizations were all undone.

-Other successful and lasting changes included reorganizing regional component headquarters into larger Total Force headquarters.
-Force Mobile Command became simply Mobile Command in 1990–91.
+Other successful and lasting changes included reorganizing regional component headquarters into larger total force headquarters.
 In September 1991, the five regional Militia Areas were reorganized into four Land Force Areas, and the Regular Force establishments were integrated into this chain of command based on geographic location.